-During a grand traverse of the Himalayan range — from the rain-soaked region south of the mountains, through the deepest gorge in the world, between two of the tallest mountains in the world, and to the arid edge of the Tibetan Plateau to the north.
+Your geological trek will take you from the rain-soaked region south of the mountains, through the deepest gorge in the world, between two of the tallest mountains in the world, and to the arid edge of the Tibetan Plateau to the north.

 At least two upper division (above the 100-level) geoscience, earth science-oriented environmental science, or physical geography courses.

-Links to syllabi below are from current and forthcoming courses offered on this program.
+The following syllabi are representative of this program.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.
 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.